 What Is Win-Win Negotiation?

-|Examine how poorly implemented win-win usually fails to deliver business goals and leaves gold on the table as a result.|
+Examine how a poorly implemented win-win negotiation style can fail to deliver business goals and leaves gold on the table.

-Ever heard someone say that they 'gave away the farm'?
+Ever heard someone say that they “gave away the farm?”
 Despite our best intentions, we sometimes negotiate too much value away to arrive at an agreement.
-Even when we go into our talks with high motivations and a grandiose, exuberant spirit of cooperation, we have to be wary and dip our toes cautiously into the waters to make sure we aren’t about to be devoured by a grinning, hungry shark.
+Even when we enter our talks with high motivations and with a cheery spirit of cooperation, we have to be wary.
+It’s wise to dip our toes cautiously into the waters to make sure we aren’t about to be devoured by a grinning, hungry shark.

 Yes, win-win negotiation is less about the process, less about the “how” of getting there, and more about the destination.
-That said, this article focusses on how best to get you a win-win outcome, whilst keeping your eyes fixed on the elusive win-win negotiation outcome or goal.
-We are careful to point out the contexts in which a win-win approach will lose you value in our negotiation training courses.
+That said, this article focuses on how best to get you a win-win outcome whilst keeping your eyes fixed on the elusive win-win negotiation outcome or goal.
+We are careful to share with you the contexts in which a win-win approach can lose you value in our negotiation training courses.

 The Real Win-Win Negotiation Concept

 The true meaning of a win-win negotiated settlement is where the agreement reached cannot be improved by any further discussions.
 So, your outcome cannot be improved for your benefit.
 Similarly, the agreement for the other side cannot be improved further for their benefit, either.
 By definition, there is no, or very little, value left on the table, and all creative options have been thoroughly explored and exploited.

 What does not constitute a win-win deal?

 Many negotiators delude themselves into believing they follow a win-win approach and settlement when these negotiators adopt many of the strategies described below.
 However, putting their agreement under our microscope and look closer, these negotiators would be dismayed to discover that they squandered money and wasted resources.